 It’s dynamic – it’s used and referred to, especially by leadership.
 They say, “look here on page 6 of the development guide, that’s where you can see that.”
 In this process of using it, it is continually improved, tweaked, modified, and updated.

 It’s the Bible – as for training and development not following the process is considered a sin!
 But, unlike the Bible, it gets updated continuously, and the updates are serious expectations.
 With religious discipline we need to follow our own process no matter how imperfect – an imperfect idea 100% executed is far more valuable than a perfect idea 60% executed.
 Follow this mantra to create a culture and discipline around developing your new people.

 2. No Rails to Ride On

-A mistake I’ve seen made, and have made myself, is hiring new people and not giving them scripting and a detailed sales process.
-I used to think it was ideal to have new sales people write their own scripting to “make it their own” – I’ve sense realized this just wastes time.
+A mistake I’ve seen made and have made myself is hiring new people and not giving them scripting and a detailed sales process.
+I used to think it was ideal to have new salespeople write their own scripting to “make it their own” – I’ve since realized this just wastes time.
 Why not build off all the years of experience that come in the form of a well-developed script and sales process?
-I now train new people by providing them a detailed process, once they’ve mastered it, they can make it their own.
-Not surprisingly, new sales people come to appreciate the consistency and effectiveness of the process and they don’t look to change it early on.
+I now train new people by providing them with a detailed process, once they’ve mastered it, they can make it their own.
+Not surprisingly, new salespeople come to appreciate the consistency and effectiveness of the process and they don’t look to change it early on.

 3. Wasting Time